Images Depict Mature Plants

 Agastache Black Adder Plants for Sale Online

-Agastache Black Adder produces numerous bottle-brush flowers of vivid Violet-blue from mid-summer to frost on a compact, rounded plant.
-It has been hardy for us in the ground reliably winter after winter.
+Agastache Black Adder produces numerous bottle-brush-shaped flowers of vivid Violet-blue from mid-summer to frost on a compact, rounded plant.
+It has been reliably hardy for us in the ground winter after winter.

 |Habit:||Upright, clump forming|

 |Flower Color:||Bright vivid blue|